ROCm/rocm-examples/Libraries/rocFFT/callback/README.md

 2. Allocate and initialize the host data and filter.
 3. Allocate device memory.
 4. Copy data and filter from host to device.
-5. Create an FFT plan.
+5. Set up scaling factor and create an FFT plan.
 6. Check if FFT plan requires a work buffer, if true:
    - Allocate and set work buffer on device.
 7. Allocate and initialize callback data on host.